Nico-Shock/Arch-Linux-Gaming-Ready-on-Nvidia/README.md

 initrd /initramfs-linux-cachyos-rc.img
 ```
 Change the lines in the config to match and boot into the new kernel you installed.
-Make sure you don't need to install the `linux-cachyos linux-cachyos-headers linux-cachyos-nvidia-open` packages manually because they will be installed automatically for the kernel you installed.
+Make sure you don't need to install the `linux-cachyos linux-cachyos-headers` packages manually because they will be installed automatically for the kernel you installed.

 ## **NEVER RUN**: `sudo pacman -Syuu`
 **Running this command will break your package manager.**